blocktrail/blocktrail-wallet/README.md

 edit `config.xml` and bump the version

 ### Ionic prepare
-run `ionic prepare` for the version update to take effect and `git commit` any and all changes with "vX.Y.Z".
+run `ionic cordova prepare` for the version update to take effect and `git commit` any and all changes with "vX.Y.Z".
 tag the release as well in git at this point.

 ### Push to SentryIO